apostrophecms/apostrophe-documentation/tutorials/snippets/advanced-browser-side-topics.md

  `$el` is a jQuery reference to the modal dialog in which the blog post is being edited or created.

 *IMPORTANT: we ALWAYS use `$el.find` to locate the field we want within the context of the dialog.
 We NEVER use `$('[name="our-field"]')`.
 Otherwise your code WILL eventually conflict with unrelated code.
-Scope is a good thing.*
+Scope is a good thing.
+In the presence of array fields you may need to be even more careful with scoping your selectors.*

 Again, if you need to treat new and updated snippets differently, you can write separate `beforeInsert` and `beforeUpdate` methods.